RyaxTech/ryax-engine/README.md

 #### Configure your dns

 The very last step is configuring your dns so that you can connect to your cluster.
-The address you should register is <clusterName>.<domainName>.ryax.io.
+The address you should register is \<clusterName\>.\<domainName\>.ryax.io.

 To retrieve the external IP of your cluster, run this one liner
 ```
 kubectl -n kube-system get svc traefik -o jsonpath='{.status.loadBalancer.ingress[].ip}'
 ```

-If you want something less tiresome to type, it is also visible with `kubectl -n kube-system get svc traefik`.
+If you want something easier to type day to day : `kubectl -n kube-system get svc traefik`, under "External IP".

 ## 🛹 Roadmap